 The speaker must be knowledgeable regarding the portion of the speech where he should give emphasis.
 Giving emphasis on respective points will help draw the attention of the audience.

-Speaker at many occasions, consciously or unconsciously, gesticulates for expressing his ideas or thoughts.
+Speaker on many occasions, consciously or unconsciously, gesticulates for expressing his ideas or thoughts.
 This is a habit and should be avoided.
 Otherwise, the application of such a habit may lead to % disinterest of the audience.

 Besides, objective information, the capacity of the listener, interesting language, proper fluency should be considered also as the principles of oral communication.